lubianat/tiokhin2020/notes_by_lubiana.md

 The `play_complexcomp` is very similar as in the other code.
 I could not note any difference.
 It was, then, substituted by the code in the R package.

+Now I'll move `run_complexsim` to the package, where I can test it.

 ### Actual problems